Yann Couvreur: Career as a pastry chef

 In 2008, Yann Couvreur departed for Saint-Barthélemy, and integrated the hotel Eden Rock as a pastry chef.

-After two years, he returned to metropolitan France and took over the to he pastry shop at the hotel Le Burgundy, located not far from the Place de la Madeleine in Paris.
+After two years, he returned to metropolitan France and took over the pastry shop at the hotel Le Burgundy, located not far from the Place de la Madeleine in Paris.

 In 2013, he joined the hotel Le Prince de Galles in the 8th arrondissement of Paris, rue Georges V, as head pastry chef.
 He accompanied the chef Stéphanie Le Quellec for the reopening of this institution after two years of renovation.

 In 2015, he was approached by M6 (TV channel) to participate in the program Top Chef as a jury during one of the tests.

 His signature dessert is the vanilla mille-feuilles from Madagascar.
-It received the prize of Dessert of the year by the Lebey guide in 2014.
+It received the Dessert of the Year prize by the Lebey guide in 2014.

 In 2016, he created the pastries for a meal served on board the Orient Express with his partner, chef Yannick Alléno.

 In 2017, he created a 4.5 meter high sculpture in honor of the fox in collaboration with Richard Orlinski at the Salon du Chocolat.